 Delegates also convene the Professional Problems Committee and usually lead PPC meetings with the principal.
 Every month, all the delegates throughout the city meet at the House of Delegates to confer with officers and staff and to make decisions about the direction of the union.
-Many delegates hold a union meeting in their school following the HOD to report back.
+Most delegates hold a union meeting in their school following the HOD to report back.
 In addition, delegates are responsible for managing school-wide votes, such as voting for your testing schedule, flexible prep schedule or other contract issues.

 Delegates do not work alone.
 In order to facilitate this work, committees of CTU members work in the school to combine their efforts and ensure both that every voice is heard and that everyone stands up for all.
 The Professional Problems Committee is the chief body that brings together members in the school to hear from and defend one another.
 The PPC meets with the principal every month to bring concerns to them and negotiate solutions to problems, to resolve violations of our contract, and to ensure that the principal’s plans do not infringe on members’ rights or the healthy functioning of the school.

 Each school has two other bodies that are not union bodies, strictly speaking, but which are of great import and invite union members’ participation.
 State law establishes Local School Councils, which govern the school as a whole and combine the voice of administrators, parents, school community members, paraprofessionals and teachers.
 Educators can elect two teachers and one non-teacher staff member to the LSC.
 Union members should get together to decide who would best represent them in this body.